nkonev/videochat/development.md

 ### Congrats!
 You've just finished all the preparations.
 Happy hacking.
-Below are just notes, some of the are't actual.
+Below are just notes, some of them aren't actual.
 The most useful are ones about configuring [Keycloak](./development.md#keycloak) and [LDAP](./development.md#ldap-example-with-opendj) (an example with OpenDJ).